Minnesota Assisted Living and Nursing Home

 Interviewers and QAMs will be periodically observed by a Field Supervisor while at facilities.

-Interviewers are required to maintain resident confidentiality, to adhere to strict policies and procedures, and to inform your facility contact when arriving and leaving.
-If you encounter any problems with an interviewer, please call Vital Research immediately.
+Interviewers are required to maintain resident confidentiality, to adhere to strict policies and procedures, and to inform your facility contact when arriving and leaving for the day.
+If you encounter any problems with an interviewer, please call Vital Research immediately at 213-631-5118 to reach Sim Somerville, Research Manager.

 How will nursing home facility results be made available?

-DHS will share resident and family survey results on the Department of Human Services Nursing Facility Provider Portal as well as the Nursing Home Report Card by Summer of 2025.
+DHS will share resident and family survey results on the Department of Human Services Nursing Home Provider Portal as well as the Nursing Home Report Card by Summer of 2026.
 For assistance logging into the Provider Portal or using the Nursing Home Report Card website, please contact Teresa Lewis at Teresa.Lewis@state.mn.us or 651-431-4208.

 Questions?